Sights of the Mangystau region

 Anyone who has ever had a chance to explore Mangystau Province, unanimously confirms that this peninsula with its breathtaking landscapes is very unique.
 It has its own special energy, most landscapes seem to be intended for shooting space movies with aliens and other planets.
 5 million years ago, this place was hidden in the depths of the ancient ocean of Tethys, the waters of which created such bizarre cliffs and caves of beautiful colors.
 You must come here at least for a week in order to have time to see all the sights of the province.

 For a comfortable journey through the local beauties during summer, you will need an off-road vehicle, plenty of water, light clothing and everything that protects you from the scorching sun.
 There are no shady groves and forests, as in other parts of the country, but there is something much more interesting!

-Fantastic landscapes you will never forget:
+The main attractions of Mangystau province you will never forget:

 - Chalky mountains of Bozjyra (also spelled as Boszhira) are two sharp peaks, from the base of which you can admire the quaint castle wall.

 - The ‘Valley of Balls’ – a valley covered with huge spherical rock formations striking by their unearthly appearance.

 - Other locations worth considering are the Mount Sherkala - snow-white rock, which changes its appearance, if you go around it; Kapamsay Canyon, where you can see a real workshop, where tools during the Stone Age era were made; Jygylgan - ‘the fallen ground, etc.